mm0/ansible-role-rabbitmq/README.md

 [![Build Status](https://travis-ci.org/mm0/ansible-role-rabbitmq.svg?branch=master)](https://travis-ci.org/mm0/ansible-role-rabbitmq)
 [![Galaxy](https://img.shields.io/badge/galaxy-mm0.rabbitmq-blue.svg?style=flat)](https://galaxy.ansible.com/mm0/ansible-role-rabbitmq)

-An Ansible role that installs and configures RabbitMQ
+An Ansible role that installs and configures RabbitMQ as a Standalone node or as a Cluster.
+Simple set a few parameters and you're set.
+Admin panel will be available on port 15672.
+Default credentials are set below.
+Currently only tested for Ubuntu and uses `apt`, however, both standalone and 3 node cluster is fully tested using `molecule` via `travis-ci` using docker or vagrant.
+If you'd like to contribute a Redhat compatibility PR that would be great!

 Requirements
 ---